 André’s bronze sculpture in 2016.André’s sculpture was created in 2009 by the Russian artist Alexander Taratynov, who lives in Maastricht.
 In 2014 and 2015 we found André’s sculpture in the Townhouse Design Hotel in Maastricht.
 The intention is to move the sculpture to a new to build shopping passage in the quarter “Wyck” (between the Rechtstraat and the Wycker Grachtstraat).
 It is called: The Wyck Bazaar”, with small shops like a bakery, a greengrocer, a florist and a bistro which will serve local produce.
 Last info 2016: there is a delay in building.
 Now we hope for summer 2019.
 More information about the history of the sculpture: click HERE.

 Museum on the Vrijthoff

 Museum on the VrijthofThe museum on the Vrijthof shows several exhibitions.
-Currently an exhibition of handbags is on.
 The museum hosts a very nice bistro named Grand Café Soiron, for breakfast, lunch or coffee with Limburg pastry (vlaai).
 Do you like to attend a Lazy Sunday concert?
 Each Sunday morning between 11 and 12AM a concert will take place in the beautiful mirror hall of the romantic small theater “La Bonbonnière”, near the OLV square.
 Address: Achter de Comedie 1.
 Admission is € 7,50 included one free drink.The performances will be alternately organised by the conservatory and opera class of Maastricht and Amikejo youth symphony orchestra.